Bethesda Softworks: 1990s

-1997–1999: Wings of Gold, Daggerfall

-In June/July 97, Bethesda announced a partnership with CBS Enterprises to produce the first-ever true companion PC series of games for the television series Pensacola: Wings of Gold.
+In June and July 1997, Bethesda announced a partnership with CBS Enterprises to produce the first-ever true companion PC series of games for the television series Pensacola: Wings of Gold.
 By December 1997, the first CD-ROM game was still in production.

-For The Elder Scrolls II: Daggerfall, Bethesda developed XnGine, a 3D game engine, replacing the raycasting engine used for Arena.
-The engine was used in The Terminator: Future Shock, Terminator: SkyNET, Daggerfall, and XCar: Experimental Racing.
 In 1997 and 1998, Bethesda released two The Elder Scrolls spin-offs based on Daggerfall's code—Battlespire and Redguard—neither of which enjoyed the success of Daggerfall and Arena.
 The downturn in sales was not limited just to The Elder Scrolls franchise, and the company considered filing for bankruptcy as a result.
-Battlespire and Redguard were the last games to use XnGine.

 In October 1999, Pete Hines joined Bethesda to head up its marketing department, running it as what he described as a one-man band.
 At the start of his tenure, the company had employed around 15 people in its Rockville headquarters.

-1999–2004: ZeniMax, Christopher Weaver lawsuit

 In 1999, Weaver and Robert A. Altman formed the holding company ZeniMax Media.
 In an interview with Edge, he described the company as being a top-level administrative structure rather than a "parent company" for its holdings, explaining that "ZeniMax and Bethesda for all intents and purposes are one thing.
 Bethesda has no accounting department, we have no finance, we have no legal, our legal department [and] our financial department is ZeniMax, we all operate as one unit."
+According to the designer Bruce Nesmith, Altman was principally interested in Bethesda's web development business at Vir2L Studios, not the game development aspect.
 ZeniMax acquired Media Technology in July 1999 and Bethesda Softworks was reorganized as a division of ZeniMax.
 By then Bethesda employed nearly 100 people.

+2000s

-In 2001, Bethesda Game Studios was established, changing Bethesda Softworks to being a publishing brand of ZeniMax Media.
+In 2001, Bethesda Game Studios was established as the development team, leaving Bethesda Softworks to focus on all publishing operations of ZeniMax Media.

 In 2002, Weaver stopped being employed by ZeniMax.
 He later filed a lawsuit against ZeniMax, claiming he was ousted by his new business partners after giving them access to his brand and was owed US$1.2 million in severance pay.
 ZeniMax filed counterclaims and moved to dismiss the case, claiming Weaver had gone through emails of other employees to find evidence.
 This dismissal was later vacated on appeal, and the parties settled out of court.
-Weaver remained a major shareholder in the company: as of 2007, he said that he still owned 33% of ZeniMax's stock.
+Weaver remained a major shareholder in the company; as of 2007, he said that he still owned 33% of ZeniMax's stock.
 Providence Equity bought 25% of ZeniMax's stock in late 2007, and an additional stake in 2010.